rahulbarhate/Machine-Learning/Using Python for Research/README.md

+# Python

-Python is an interpreted language.
+Python is an *interpreted* language.</br>
-That means that you can run yourPython programs without the need to first link or compile them.
+That means that you can run your Python programs without the need to first link or compile them.

-Two different modes:
+### Two different modes:

-Interactive Mode
+- Interactive Mode: </br>
-Meant for experimenting with your code one line or one expression at a time
+Meant for experimenting with your code one line or one expression at a time.

-Standard Mode
+- Standard Mode: </br>
-Used to run the program from start to finish
+Used to run the program from start to finish.

-Python 3 is not backward compatible
-Ie. Anyone having Python 2 cannot run a Python 3 code
+Python 3 is **not backward compatible** i.e. Anyone having Python 2 cannot run a Python 3 code.

 ## Objects:

-All the data in a Python program is represented by object and by relationship between objects.
+- All the data in a Python program is represented by object and by relationship between objects.

-The value of some objects can change in the course for program execution.
+- The value of some objects can change in the course for program execution.
-Objects whose value can change are said to be mutable objects (dictionaries and lists) Where are objects whose value is unchangeable after they’ve been created are called immutable. (strings and tuples)
+- Objects whose value can change are said to be mutable objects (dictionaries and lists).</br>
+Whereas objects whose value is unchangeable after they’ve been created are called immutable. (strings and tuples)

 Each object in Python has three characteristics: